M2 medium tank: Service

 The M2 was already obsolete when it entered service.
 It compared poorly with contemporary European tanks, such as the French S-35 and German Panzer III.
 The 37 mm main armament of the M2 was equivalent to the 37 mm of the Panzer III but inferior to the 47 mm of the S-35.
 By 1941, the Germans had begun upgrading their Panzer III with a 50 mm L/42 gun, and the Soviets had fielded the vastly superior T-34, with a 76 mm gun and a sloped 52 mm glacis plate.
-Given this, the M2 was essentially a stopgap measure until more capable tanks like the M3 Lee and M4 Sherman came along in 1942-43.
+Given this, the M2 was essentially a stopgap measure until more capable tanks like the M3 Lee and M4 Sherman came along in 1942–43.
 The ordnance office recommended in January 1942 that the M2 should only be used for training purposes, and they were never sent overseas to combat areas.
 The U.S. Army fielded the M2 and M2A1 with the 67th Infantry Regiment (medium tanks) and, subsequently, the 1st Armored Division's 69th Armored Regiment during intensive training maneuvers in the United States in 1941, and the M2 design continued to prove useful in a basic training role for tank crewmen.
-The trained crewmen from the 69th Armored were reassigned to provide cadres to new armored units as U.S. forces were rapidly expanded from 1942-1944.
+The trained crewmen from the 69th Armored were reassigned to provide cadres to new armored units as U.S. forces were rapidly expanded from 1942 to 1944.

 The need for a new medium tank to match the German Panzer IV's 75 mm (2.95 in) turret gun led to the development of the M3 Lee, designed first to mount a 75 mm (2.95 in) gun in the right sponson.
 This configuration had been tested on an M2; the experimental vehicle was designated T5E2.